Gran Colombia: Federalists and separatists

-In 1826, Venezuela came close to seceding from Gran Colombia.
+In 1826, Venezuela came close to seceding.
 That year, Congress began impeachment proceedings against Páez, who resigned his post on April 28 but reassumed it two days later in defiance of the central government.
 Support for Páez and his revolt—which came to be known as the Cosiata (a Venezuelan colloquialism of the time meaning "the insignificant thing") in Venezuelan history—spread throughout Venezuela, aided by the fact that it did not explicitly stand for anything, except defiance to the central government.
 Nevertheless, the support Páez received from across the Venezuelan political spectrum posed a serious threat to the unity of the country.

 In July and August, the municipal government of Guayaquil and a junta in Quito issued declarations of support for Páez's actions.
-Bolívar, for his part, used the developments to promote the conservative constitution he had just written for Bolivia, which found support among conservative Ecuadorians and the Venezuelan military officialdom, but was generally met with indifference or outright hostility among other sectors of society and, most importantly for future political developments, by Vice-President Santander himself.
+Bolívar, for his part, used the developments to promote the conservative constitution he had just written for Bolivia, which found support among conservative Ecuadorians and the Venezuelan military officialdom, but was generally met with indifference or outright hostility among other sectors of society and, most importantly for future political developments, by vice-president Santander himself.

-In November two assemblies met in Venezuela to discuss the future of the region, but no formal independence was declared at either.
+In November, two assemblies met in Venezuela to discuss the future of the region, but no formal independence was declared at either.
 That same month, skirmishes broke out between the supporters of Páez and Bolívar in the east and south of Venezuela.
 By the end of the year, Bolívar was in Maracaibo preparing to march into Venezuela with an army, if necessary.
 Ultimately, political compromises prevented this.
 In January, Bolívar offered the rebellious Venezuelans a general amnesty and the promise to convene a new constituent assembly before the ten-year period established by the Constitution of Cúcuta, and Páez backed down and recognized Bolívar's authority.
-The reforms, however, never fully satisfied the different political factions in Gran Colombia, and no permanent consolidation was achieved.
+The reforms never fully satisfied its different political factions, and no permanent consolidation was achieved.
 The instability of the state's structure was now apparent to all.